barumau/pandunia/por/pandunia-por.md

 baze strute - infraestrutura
 baze xulekan - ensino primário
 bazar - mercado (bazar)
-be ais - gelar
-be biomute - fermentar
-be boi - nadar (flutuar)
-be bum - explodir
-be dur - durar
-be fobi - temer
-be hogo - queimarse
-be in - entrar
-be in bum - implodir
-be kux - estar deitado (jazer)
-be pute - apodrecer-se
-be retro - voltar (regressar)
-be sona - dormir
-be vai - sair
 bebe - bebê
 bedingan - beringela
 bei - socio